Tax HelpsheetsBack to Helpsheets

 Gift Aid can be used by anyone to make one-off or regular donations.

-For UK taxpayers the charity can then reclaim the basic-rate tax (20% for 2018/19) on the donation and higher and additional rate taxpayers reclaim an additional relief through their personal tax return, to give full tax relief at their marginal rate.
+For UK taxpayers the charity can then reclaim the basic-rate tax (20%) on the donation and higher and additional rate taxpayers reclaim an additional relief through their personal tax return, to give full tax relief at their marginal rate.

 Donations can then be made of any size and either on a regular basis or as a one-off gift.